nikoshet/rust-dms-cdc-operator/README.md

           Run only the datadiff
       --only-snapshot
-          Take only a snapshot from S3 to target DB -h, --help
+          Take only a snapshot from S3 to target DB --accept-invalid-certs-first-db
+          Accept invalid TLS certificates for the first database --accept-invalid-certs-second-db
+          Accept invalid TLS certificates for the second database -h, --help
           Print help
   -V, --version